ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 multiple different extensions, while still having a quite unrelated `dalmatian.jpg` used by the project's main source text.

+## Exactly how inbuild reads and repairs extensions

+As noted above, directory extensions are fiddly to get right, because in some cases the same information has to be present in multiple places.

+Directory extensions can be scanned in two modes: repairing, and not.
+In repairing mode, we not only forgive minor errors, but put them right.

+* `inform` scans extensions in a project's Materials folder in repairing mode, but all other extensions in non-repairing mode.
+* `inbuild` scans in repairing mode if and only if the command line switch `-repair` is used when running it.

+The idea is that in repairing mode, we silently fix mistakes whenever it seems prudent to do so, which means altering the extension in the file system.
+In non-repairing mode, or if repairs are tried but fail because of, say, a file-system error, we report all errors.

+### What do we consider a directory extension?

+`inbuild` (and hence `inform`) regards a directory as holding an extension if either:

+(a) It contains a file called `extension_metadata.json`.
+(b) It has a directory name ending in `.i7xd`.

+As we shall see, both of these are required to be true: so if only one is true, the directory is regarded as a damaged extension, but still an extension.

+### What is considered as damage, and what can be repaired?

+#### Source file

+(1) A directory extension must contain at least one source text file whose name ends `.i7x`, and which is in the `Source` subdirectory of the directory.

+If there are multiple files meeting this description, Inbuild first looks for one called `Title.i7x`, where `Title` is the title of the extension.
+Failing that, it looks for the alphabetically earliest.

+If no file with a name ending `.i7x` is present, this is irreparable, and a problem is thrown.

+(2) The source text file must have a valid opening line in Inform extension syntax:

+	Version 5.4 of Marble Staircases by Andrea Palladio begins here.

+If not, this is irreparable, and a problem is thrown.

+(3) While it is optional for single-file extensions to provide a version number, it is mandatory for directory extensions to do so.

+If not, this is irreparable, and a problem is thrown.

+(4) The source text file must have the filename `<Title>.i7x`, where the Title is as given in its own opening line.
+For example:

+	Marble Staircases.i7x

+In repairing mode, the file is renamed if this is not true.

+#### Directory name for the extension

+(1) The directory name for the extension must take the form `<Title>-v<Number>.i7xd`, where the Title and Version number exactly match those in the source file.
+The dots occurring in the Number, if any, are flattened to underscores.
+For example:

+	Marble Staircases-v5_4.i7xd

+In repairing mode, the directory is renamed if any part of this is wrong.

+#### JSON metadata file

+(1) The directory must contain a file called `extension_metadata.json`.

+In repairing mode, such a file is created if absent, using the metadata extracted from the first line of the extension source.
+For example:

+	{
+		"is": {
+			"type": "extension",
+			"title": "Marble Staircases",
+			"author": "Andrea Palladio",
+			"version": "5.4"
+		}
+	}

+(2) The `extension_metadata.json` must be valid JSON, which matches the requirements in:

+	inform7/Internal/Miscellany/resource.jsonr

+If not, this is irreparable, and a problem is thrown.

+(3) In this metadata, the `is.type` must be `extension`.

+If not, this is irreparable, and a problem is thrown.
+(It seems best not to attempt a "repair" if what has happened is that the user has accidentally copied in a kit metadata file, say.)

+(4) In this metadata, the `is.title`, `is.author` and `is.version` must all match those
+declared by the extension source.

+In repairing mode, the metadata file is rewritten to correct any discrepancies, taking the extension source as the correct one.
+Note that any other material in the existing JSON file, if there is one, will be preserved by this: only the `is` object changes.

+#### Contents of the extension

+(1) The extension directory may contain no files except:

+* "Hidden files" beginning with a `.`, which Inform ignores.
+* `extension_metadata.json`.

+If it does contain other files, this is irreparable, and a problem is thrown.

+(2) The extension directory may contain no subdirectories except:

+* "Hidden subdirectories" beginning with a `.`, which Inform ignores.
+* `Source`, which it must contain (see above).
+* `Materials`, which is optional.
+* `Documentation`, which is optional.

+If it does contain other subdirectories, this is irreparable, and a problem is thrown.

+(3) The Source subdirectory must contain exactly one (unhidden) file, which must be the source text, and no (unhidden) subdirectories.

+If it does contain other matter, this is irreparable, and a problem is thrown.

+(4) The Materials subdirectory must contain exactly no (unhidden) files, and can only contain the following (unhidden) subdirectories:

+* `Data`, which is optional.
+* `Figures`, which is optional.
+* `Inter`, which is optional.
+* `Sounds`, which is optional.
+* `Templates`, which is optional.

+If it does contain other matter, this is irreparable, and a problem is thrown.

+(5) The Documentation subdirectory must contain exactly one (unhidden) file, called `Documentation.txt`, and can only contain the following (unhidden) subdirectories:

+* `Examples`, which is optional.
+* `Images`, which is optional.

+If it does contain other matter, this is irreparable, and a problem is thrown.

 ## Not yet implemented

 ### Documentation